-We manufactured 59% of all garments which we placed in service during fiscal 2007.
-These were primarily work pants manufactured at our plant in Ebano, San Luis Potosi, Mexico and shirts manufactured at our plant in Valles, San Luis Potosi, Mexico.
+We manufactured approximately 60% of all garments which we placed in service during fiscal 2008.
+These were primarily work pants and shirts manufactured at our plants in Cardenas, Ebano and Valles, which are located in San Luis Potosi, Mexico.
 The balance of the garments used in our programs are purchased from a variety of industry suppliers.
 While we currently acquire the raw materials with which we produce our garments from a limited number of suppliers, we believe that such materials are readily available from other sources.
 To date, we have experienced no significant difficulty in obtaining any of our raw materials or supplies.
 However, if we were to experience difficulty obtaining any of our raw materials from such suppliers and were unable to obtain new materials or supplies from other industry suppliers, it could adversely affect our results of operations.